alextsfox/academic-kickstart/content/post/PyOCN/index.md

 </div>

 OCNs make for a good first C project: the algorithm is conceptually straightforward but requires careful handling of a nontrivial data structure (a spanning tree over a fixed grid with 0 crossed edges).
 And because it’s not vectorizable, I can't just shove my code into a bunch of NumPy arrays and expect a significant speed-up.

+More information on OCNs can be found in:

+Rinaldo, A., Rigon, R., Banavar, J.R., Maritan, A., Rodriguez-Iturbe, I. (2014). *Evolution and selection of river networks: Statics, dynamics, and complexity*.
+PNAS 111(7), pp 2417-2424. doi:10.1073/pnas.1322700111

 # libocn
 OCNet represents the flow network using a sparse adjacency matrix, which is implemented in the SPAM Fortran library.
 I took a different approach: representing the grid directly as a directed acyclic graph (DAG) in a C library I created called `libocn`.
 Each cell in the grid is a `Vertex` structure: